 For: August and September

-Ever since Wendy went there in August four years ago, she’s been urging other East Coasters to flee to Newfoundland in late summer, as an antidote to the crowds, heat, and beach traffic that choke the U.S. Eastern Seaboard.
+Ever since Wendy went there one August several years ago, she’s been urging other East Coasters to flee to Newfoundland in late summer, as an antidote to the crowds, heat, and beach traffic that choke the U.S. Eastern Seaboard.
 You get a foreign island with dramatic sweeping landscapes, lighthouses and fishing villages galore, roads to yourself (well, you plus a few moose), a distinct local culture, and incredibly friendly people, all without having to schlep too far from home.
 (You can fly there via Toronto or Halifax from many U.S. hubs.)
 A must on any Newfoundland itinerary is the Fogo Island Inn, a fascinating five-star philanthropic experiment that Wendy says has the most soul of any hotel she’s ever seen—and, by some miracle, the Inn actually has availability in late August this year.
 Read why Wendy loved it here.
 (Transparency disclosure: Yes, the Fogo Island Inn is an advertiser.
 But Wendy visited and fell in love with the Inn and its people, community, and concept long before this website was conceived.)

 One of the most popular festivals in Myanmar is the Phaung Daw Oo Pagoda Festival on Inle Lake.
 Set in a sublime location, it’s a riveting spectacle that includes the ceremonial rowing of Buddha images around the lake, boat races, martial arts, and Shan dancing.
 This year the festival arrives early: September 23 to October 8, with boat races on September 27 and October 8.
 While many travelers like to stay on the lake, the town of Nyaung Shwe is a smart alternative with a wider variety of restaurants and places to walk around in the evening.

 Why book in June?
 If you haven’t made reservations yet, don’t wait or it may be too late to find rooms at the highest-quality hotels near the festival.